Hritikraj8804/practice/Internship_Project/README.md

 ## License
 This project is licensed under the MIT License.

-## Acknowledgments
-This project was developed using various online resources and tutorials.
-Special thanks to github.com and github.com for providing inspiration and guidance.

 ## Contributing
 Contributions to the project are welcome!
 If you'd like to contribute, please follow these steps:<br /> Fork the repository.<br />